Tilak999/Socks5-Websocket/README.md

 3. To restart your proxy, run ```socks5.bat```, confirm it with ```test.bat``` (this window can be closed) and set your SwitchyOmega profile to ```local-proxy```

 4. Rinse, Repeat and Profit?!
-(Heroku offers a bandwidth of 2TB!)
+(Heroku offers a monthly bandwidth of 2TB!)

 ## Cyphers Available